scikit-learn-contrib/DESlib/docs/user_guide/tutorial.rst

 Code analysis:
 ==============

-The first thing to do is to import the corresponding DCS and DES algorithms that are tested as well as the other required
+The code starts by importing the corresponding DCS and DES algorithms that are tested as well as the other required
 libraries:

 .. code-block:: python